fufuok/utils/xsync/DOC.md

 func NewMapOfPresized[K comparable, V any](sizeHint int) *MapOf[K, V]
 ```

 NewMapOfPresized creates a new MapOf instance with capacity enough to hold sizeHint entries.
+The capacity is treated as the minimal capacity meaning that the underlying hash table will never shrink to a smaller capacity.
 If sizeHint is zero or negative, the value is ignored.

 ### func \(\*MapOf\[K, V\]\) Clear